-The Foundation's endowment consists of approximately 20 funds established for a variety of purposes and a gift to the University that was subsequently transferred to the Foundation and established as an endowment fund to participate in the Oklahoma State Regents for Higher Education's (Regents) endowment matching program.
-The program was initiated by the Regents to establish faculty chairs and professorships at institutions in the Oklahoma State System of Higher Education.
+The Foundation's endowment consists of approximately 20 funds established for a variety of purposes and a gift to the University that was subsequently transferred to the Foundation and established as an endowment fund to participate in the OSRHE's endowment matching program.
+The program was initiated by OSRHE to establish faculty chairs and professorships at institutions in the Oklahoma State System of Higher Education.
 As required by GAAP, net assets associated with endowment funds, including board-designated endowment funds, are classified and reported based on the existence or absence of donor-imposed restrictions.